Annual Notification and Compliance

 View a list of additional alcohol and drug related resources and programs.

 UCARE: Missouri S&T’s University Committee for Assistance, Response, and Evaluation (UCARE) was formed to address the need for greater communication and preparedness regarding students facing difficulty through prevention and intervention strategies.
 Members of the campus community are encouraged to make a UCARE referral when they are concerned about a student, regardless of how insignificant the concern may seem.
-Reports can be made at https://go.mst.edu/ucare-report
+Referrals can be made at ucare.mst.edu

 Crisis Text Line: Text HOME to 741741 from anywhere in the United States, anytime.
 Crisis Text Line is here for any crisis.
 A live, trained Crisis Counselor receives the text and responds, all from their secure online platform.
 This service is not for medical emergencies.